Balance transfers can be a helpful credit card tool for paying down higher interest debt.

 - What are the various APRs?
 In general, balance transfers have one APR, while other transactions—purchases, cash advances or checks—have their own interest rates.
 Knowing all the APRs and noting which transaction types a promotional or introductory rate offer applies to (and which one you’re likely to use) is important when comparing offers.

 The process isn’t complex, but it helps to know the steps ahead of time:

 - Note your current balances and the interest rates for each.

-- Look for a credit card intended for balance transfers, with the right combination of low APR, low (or no) transfer fee and a long introductory period.
+- Look for a credit card intended for balance transfers, with the right combination of low APR, low (or no) transfer fee and a long promotional period.

 What else should you know?

-Transferring a balance to reduce your interest charges is a smart strategy, but it’s only part of reducing your debt.
-These four strategies can help you pay off credit card debt fast.
+Transferring a balance to reduce your interest charges can be a smart move, but it’s only one of several strategies for reducing your debt.

 Even if you don’t qualify for a low promotional or lower contract APR, a balance transfer still can help.
 Combining debts can simplify your life by giving you fewer bills to pay and fewer creditors to deal with.
 Depending on your debt size and whether you will need more time than a promotional period to pay it off, consolidating with a personal loan might be a better solution for your needs.